 If I have cancer, am I at higher risk of getting COVID-19?

 Because SARS-CoV-2 is a new virus, anyone who is exposed to it is at risk of becoming infected and developing COVID-19.

-Some cancer treatments such as chemotherapy can weaken your immune system (cause you to be immunocompromised) and may increase your risk for severe illness from COVID-19.
+Some cancer treatments can weaken your immune system (cause you to be immunocompromised) and may increase your risk for severe illness from COVID-19.

 Other risk factors may also increase your risk for severe illness from COVID-19, including:

 I am a cancer survivor.
 Am I at higher risk for severe illness from COVID-19?

 People who were treated for cancer in the past may have weakened immune systems but, at this time, it is not known whether having a history of cancer increases their risk for severe illness from COVID-19.
 Cancer survivors may want to discuss their concerns about COVID-19 with their doctors.

 If I have cancer now or had it in the past, how can I protect myself?